-- Over 180 police officers and civilian employees have been hired, with more coming on board weekly.
+- Over 300 police officers and civilian employees have been hired.

 The federal, provincial and municipal governments established the Surrey Policing Transition Trilateral Committee (SPTTC) in 2020.
 The SPTTC is tasked with guiding and supporting the development, negotiation and implementation of a phased transition of policing services in Surrey.

 The SPTTC is made up of senior representatives from the three levels of government.
 Senior leaders of the RCMP and SPS also participate in an “ex officio” capacity.

 While the 2019 Surrey Policing Transition Plan and Report of the Provincial Municipal Policing Transition Committee provided valuable information to inform the early development of SPS and the transition process, the policing model and figures in these reports were subject to modification once the Surrey Police Board and Chief Constable were in place, which occurred in 2020.